Little sparrowhawk: Breeding

 In southern Africa the one to three eggs are laid from September to December, with a peak in October.
 The eggs are incubated by both the male and the female for about 31–32 days, although the female will perform at least three quarters of the incubation.
 The male regularly brings food to the incubating female and he continues to do so as she takes responsibility for the brooding of the chicks, The male also defends the nest from any other birds which approach it and vigorously chases them away, very vigorously if the intruding bird is another bird of prey.
 The young fledge at about 25–27 days old, remaining on their parents' territory for up to a year.
 In other parts of Africa breeding has been recorded from March to April in north-eastern Africa and from October to November in western Kenya.

 Food and feeding

-The little sparrowhawk is a bird hunter, waiting in cover the pursuing prey in a short dash and capturing it in flight.
+The little sparrowhawk is a bird hunter, waiting in cover then pursuing prey in a short dash and capturing it in flight.
 The main prey is small birds up to the size of a thrush or a dove.
 Bats may also be caught and some prey is taken from the ground, including frogs, lizards and rodents.
 Larger insects and termites are also taken.